AhmedShaiyan/tp/docs/DeveloperGuide.md

 - wants to be able to explore a range of articles quickly.
 - wants to be able to save news articles that they want to read later on.
 - wants personalised suggestions on news articles to read.
-- prefers typing over mouse input.
+- prefers typing to mouse input.
 - is reasonably comfortable using CLI apps.

 <h3 id = "value-proposition"> Value Proposition</h3>